 Consuming alcohol slows down processes in the brain, often resulting in memory loss.
 Excessive drinking, moreover, can result in complete “black-outs,” causing you to forget where you were, what you did, and even who you did it with.
 Over time, this can make it difficult to remember events that happen even while sober.

-What Happens To The Body Right Away And Especially The Next Day?
+What Happens to the Body Right Away and Especially the Next Day?

 How Much Is Too Much?

-Some Personal Thoughts On The Matter
+Some Personal Thoughts on the Matter

 Even many popular alternative health blogs don’t seem to pay too much attention to the idea.
 Is this because so many people enjoy alcohol and the way it makes them feel and would rather turn a blind eye?
 Or is there a vested interest in keeping this information quiet?
-Not to be a total Negative Nancy, but this all reminds me of George Orwell’s 1984 and how the deprived characters of the story were just given alcohol as a way to keep them happy and help them escape their otherwise miserable existence.
+Not to be a total Negative Nancy, but this all reminds me of George Orwell’s 1984 and how the deprived characters of the story were just given alcohol as a way to keep them happy and help them escape their otherwise miserable existences.